Energy Resilience Readiness Exercises (ERRE) and Black Start Exercise (BSE): What You Need to Know

 Q: Will gas stations be open?

-Q: What Express Shoppettes/Food Courts be open?
+Q: Which Express Shoppettes/Food Courts will be open?

 Commissaries